dylan-lang/opendylan/documentation/getting-started/source/browsing/index.rst

 a debugger window on the thread, or, if it already exists, raises the debugger window for the thread, thus pausing the application.
 Once in the debugger, you can browse the local variables and parameters in call frames in the usual way.
-See `See Browsing run-time values of variables and constants <browsing.htm#30866>`_.
+See `Browsing run-time values of variables and constants`_.

 Keeping browser displays up to date
 ===================================